cryptoeconomicslab/plasma-predicates/research/SwapPredicate.md

 ## Background

-We attempted to design a deprecation logic that allows two different coin owners to swap their coins in a safe way given that both participants are online through out this swap process until their exits.
+@syuhei176, @tkmcttm, and I attempted to design a deprecation logic that allows two different coin owners to swap their coins in a safe way given that both participants are online through out this swap process until their exits.

+We got an idea of this deprecation logic from `atomic swap predicate` suggested by @karl [here](https://plasma.build/t/a-question-about-verify-deprecation/41/3).
+Thanks for giving us inspiration.

+Also credits to @benchain, who shared his insight on a potential attack reagarding atomic swap [here](https://plasma.build/t/fast-finality-predicate/79/4) before, it helped us to elaborate on the operator's withholding attack, explained later in the [Edge case 2]() section.

-This predicate could nest the [Collateral Predicate](https://hackmd.io/@yuriko/Sy0VQFneH#Collateral-predicate) to build [Lending Plapps](https://hackmd.io/@yuriko/Sy0VQFneH#Lending-Plapp) which was proposed by @syuhei176 before.
+As for use cases, this predicate could nest the [Collateral Predicate](https://hackmd.io/@yuriko/Sy0VQFneH#Collateral-predicate) to build [Lending Plapps](https://hackmd.io/@yuriko/Sy0VQFneH#Lending-Plapp) which was proposed by @syuhei176 before.

 # Architecture